Maarten van Rossem: Academic career

 In 1984, he published his bestselling book The United States in the 20th century (Dutch title: De Verenigde Staten in de Twintigste Eeuw).
-Due to the acclaim and success of the book, he became a regular guest on various Dutch television channels to comment on American presidential elections.
+Due to the acclaim and success of the book, he became a regular guest pundit on various Dutch television channels as an export on American presidential elections.
 Since then he is often asked to speak at events concerning Dutch-American relations.

 In 1996, he became a tenured professor occupying the endowed chair of modern history at the Utrecht University.
 This appointment allowed him to speak on a wider range of subjects.
-He was forced to retire from this position in 2008, in order to comply with the law as he had reached Dutch retirement age at the time.
+He was forced to retire from this position in 2008 as he reached the age of statutory retirement age in the Netherlands.
 He derided this action, saying "Yesterday I had a normal working day; today my activities are seen as nothing more than occupational therapy for the elderly, focused on stimulating the brain, in order to prevent its precipitate decline after receiving the first state pension cheque", he said on his first day of retirement.
 He continues to give public lectures all around the country.

 Television

 Van Rossem is a regular guest in talkshows and news programs.
 He has had a history column in several programs.
 He has presented a number of programs himself, including (historical) documentaries and a quiz.

 Van Rossem was a friend of Theo van Gogh.
 They made a 1997 talkshow together on local Amsterdam network AT5, and he played a role in In the Interest of the State, one of his films.

 Between 2012 and 2025, Van Rossem was the sole jury member on the Dutch version of De Slimste Mens quiz.
 Paulien Cornelisse succeeded him in this role in 2025.

 In the summer of 2012 he toured the United States in preparation of a documentary series on the 2012 presidential elections.

 Together with his siblings Vincent and Sis he has presented a program on Dutch, Belgian and German cities.
 Sis died in 2022.
 In 2019, he made a similar show with Vincent about cities in former East Germany.
 In 2023, Van Rossem and Vincent presented the show De Broeders Van Rossem.
-As of November 2025, Van Rossem and Philip Freriks are scheduled to present the travel television show Maarten & Philip op het spoor door Europa in which they travel through Europe by train.
+Van Rossem and Philip Freriks present the 2026 travel television show Maarten & Philip op het spoor door Europa in which they travel through Europe by train.

 Politics

 During the 2012 Dutch general elections he was a lijstduwer for the Labour Party, which earned them 5,929 votes, ranking him the 16th most popular candidate.

-Although having disavowed Labour because of its role in the second Rutte cabinet and having voted for D66 in 2017, he was lijstduwer in his home city of Utrecht for the 2022 Dutch municipal elections, claiming local was different than national.
+Although having disavowed Labour because of its role in the second Rutte cabinet and having voted for D66 in 2017, he was lijstduwer in his home city of Utrecht for the 2022 Dutch municipal elections, claiming that local parties were different than national parties.